gongahkia/be-sure-ance/README.md

 # `Be-sure-ance` 🤷‍♂️

-Choosing and viewing insurance plans should be easy.
+Choosing an insurance plan should be easy.

 ## Usage